LinuxBeaver/LinuxBeaver/README.md

 .so file filter binaries go in `~/.local/share/gegl-0.4/plug-ins` then restart Gimp and open GEGL Operation.
 #### download for Linux here
 [Download all plugins for Linux here](https://github.com/LinuxBeaver/LinuxBeaver/releases/download/Gimp_GEGL_Plugin_download_page/LinuxBinaries_all_plugins.zip)

- The only packages needed to compile on Linux are `ninja`, `meson` and `gegl`.
-On most distros you should be able to press the build_linux.sh and go.

 Includes Linux binaries and Source Code